 The importance of law

 Yeung is optimistic that laws and legal frameworks can deal with AI’s emergent risks.
 The EU General Data Protection Regulation (GDPR), for instance, contains provisions, aimed at providing effective legal safeguards for data-subjects, including rights of transparency, of explanation and of contestation, for fully-automated decisions that process personal data.
-Its principles of data minimisation and purpose specification can also be expected to mitigate some of the risks of misuse of personal data in the deveopment and use of AI systems.
+Its principles of data minimisation and purpose specification can also be expected to mitigate some of the risks of misuse of personal data in the development and use of AI systems.

 While still in its early days, GDPR shows that governments can enforce legal restraints on digital innovation, rather than relying on industry volunteerism and self-regulation.
 It proves that the public interest can be defended without scaring off digital innovators.
 And as it becomes tested through complaints, investigation and enforcement, its scope will be clarified and evolved.

 “There's an unholy alliance between government and the tech industry, because so many governments see tech as the solution to their economic woes,” says Yeung.
-“They say ‘if we could just grow the tech industry, then we will attract entrepreneurs, stimulate the economy, increase government revenue, and thereby the enhance the well-being of everyone, so we musn’t regulate because this would stifle innovation’.
+“They say ‘if we could just grow the tech industry, then we will attract entrepreneurs, stimulate the economy, increase government revenue, and thereby enhance the well-being of everyone, so we mustn’t regulate because this would stifle innovation’.
 This, in my view, is one of the main reasons why the law has hitherto been sidelined”.
 Acting regionally can help restrain corporate practices without encouraging companies to leave markets.
 No firm can afford to ignore the European Union’s over 500 million-strong, relatively high-income population.
 “GDPR proves that acting regionally is warranted and does not pose risks to innovation”.